ARCHIVED-mean-stack/session-3/README.md

 [What is JSON?](https://en.wikipedia.org/wiki/JSON)

 Now install gulp as a development dependency for the project and examine package.json afterwards.
-You will also note the addition of a node_modules directory in your project.
+Also note the addition of a node_modules directory in your project.

 `$ sudo npm install --save-dev gulp`